microsoft/Dev-Pod/docs/black_belt_value.md

 **Results:**
 - 42% reduction in feature development time
 - 67% decrease in compliance-related defects
-- $2.3M estimated annual savings in development costs
 - New market-responsive features delivered in 60% less time
+- Significant improvement in development efficiency and quality

 > *"The Black Belt community transformed how we approach development.
 Our teams are now able to respond to market changes with unprecedented speed while maintaining our strict compliance requirements."* — VP of Engineering